isomerpages/nlb-biblioasia/_oct-2007/A Historical Review of the Prewar Chinese Curriculum and Textbooks Used in Singapore.md

 increase in the number of females and children in the community, there were also fundamental changes in the nature of the community.
-The newly formed family units brought about an increasing need for social institutions, including schools for their children.</p>
+The newly formed family units brought about an increasing need for social institutions, including schools for their children.

-<p>The early 20th century was a time of uncertainty and great changes for
+The early 20th century was a time of uncertainty and great changes for China.
-China.
 The Qing Dynasty, in its attempt to sustain the imperial regime, instituted a series of changes, including the modernisation of China’s education system.
 It was during this period that China started to transform